FOREX-Dollar sags before inflation data, yuan weakens on rate cut

 Dollar index June 13 https://tmsnrt.rs/3Nqx17q

-(Reporting by Harry Robertson and Rae Wee, Editing by Edmund Klamann, Sam Holmes and Ed Osmond)
+(Reporting by Harry Robertson and Rae Wee, Editing by Edmund Klamann, Sam Holmes, Ed Osmond and Sharon Singleton)

 ((Harry.robertson@thomsonreuters.com; Rae.Wee@thomsonreuters.com))